westial/powermanagementunit/README.md

 ## Thanks ##

-My C programming journey is based on this book [Test-Driven Development for Embedded C by James W. Grenning](https://pragprog.com/titles/jgade/test-driven-development-for-embedded-c/).
+My C programming journey is based on
+[Test-Driven Development for Embedded C by James W. Grenning](https://pragprog.com/titles/jgade/test-driven-development-for-embedded-c/).
 A great book to learn much more than advanced C programming.